 Dec 17, 2018 – Harrison’s Cave, Barbados

 I wake up far too early this morning at 7AM, but get up and make some coffee and have a light breakfast.
 I try to motivate myself to get out there today to see the sights, finally deciding to see the Harrison’s Cave.
-I call them to find out when their least-busy time is, and I’m told that afternoons are best, but I must arrive by 3:30PM at the latest.
+I call them to find out when their least-busy time is, and I’m told that afternoons are best since the tours are all gone by then, but I must arrive by 3:30PM at the latest.
 This fits with my plans to chill out this morning.